deribaucourt/PAF-station-audio/README.txt

 This is a 1st year final application student project at Telecom Paristech.

-It consists in a lightweight browser application able to do simple audio processing like :
+It consists in a lightweight HTML 5 browser application able to do simple audio processing like :
   - Recording and playing audio
   - Writing and recording .wav files
   - Moving and editing audio tracks